1993 East Carter High School shooting

-The shooting
+Shooting

 On Monday, January 18, 1993, Pennington took a .38-caliber revolver that was owned by his father, and brought the weapon to school by concealing it in a duffel bag-type backpack.

-At approximately 2:45 p.m. he entered his seventh-period English class and shot at his teacher Deanna McDavid.
+At approximately 2:45 pm he entered his seventh-period English class and shot at his teacher Deanna McDavid.
 His first shot missed, with McDavid screaming, "What are you doing, Scott?", to which Pennington replied, "Shut up, bitch".
 The second shot hit her in the forehead, and was fatal.
 Students inside McDavid's class believed this was a skit that she had arranged for her drama club.
 The school custodian, Marvin Hicks, and social studies teacher Jack Calhoun entered the classroom to investigate the sounds.
 Pennington fatally shot Hicks in the abdomen, and aimed his pistol at Calhoun without shooting him.
 Witnesses reported that Hicks pushed a female student away from himself before he was shot.
 Mandy Morse, a student inside the classroom, wrote a farewell letter to her family due to the fear she would be killed.
 Some students recalled Pennington threatening to kill other students, while others recall him telling the class he would commit suicide.

 He then held his classmates hostage before he allowed two students to leave the classroom shortly after.
-He then allowed students to leave the room in groups of two every minute, and allowed the last five hostages to leave the classroom at 3:01 p.m.
-Pennington himself walked outside of the classroom, where he surrendered to two police officers waiting with their guns drawn in the hallway adjacent to the classroom.
+He then allowed students to leave the room in groups of two every minute, and allowed the last five hostages to leave the classroom at 3:01 pm Pennington himself walked outside of the classroom, where he surrendered to two police officers waiting with their guns drawn in the hallway adjacent to the classroom.